bupt-ai-cz/BALNMP/README.md

 - N+(1-2): having one or two positive lymph nodes (210 patients, 19.8%).
 - N+(>2): having three or more positive lymph nodes (193 patients, 18.3%).

-Except for the WSIs, we have also provided the clinical data of each patient, which includes age, tumor size, tumor type, ER, PR, HER2, HER2 expression, histological grading, surgical, Ki67, molecular subtype, number of lymph node metastases, label and record date.
+Except for the WSIs, we have also provided the clinical data of each patient, which includes age, tumor size, tumor type, ER, PR, HER2, HER2 expression, histological grading, surgical, Ki67, molecular subtype, number of lymph node metastases, label.

+The WSIs is provided with `.png` format and the clinical data is provided with `.xlsx` format.

 The usage of this dataset must follow the [license](https://github.com/bupt-ai-cz/BALNMP#license).
 We have used this dataset for weakly supervised classification, and we do not limit the specific task types for your research.
 Please note that the dataset is only used for education and research, and the usage for commercial and clinical applications is not allowed.

 ### Annotation

-The tumor regions of WSIs are annotated with software [ASAP](https://github.com/computationalpathologygroup/ASAP).
-Please use [ASAP](https://github.com/computationalpathologygroup/ASAP) to check the detailed annotations of WSIs, and if you encounter any problems please [contact us](https://github.com/bupt-ai-cz/BALNMP#contact) without hesitation.

-The `.xml` files have recorded coordinates of each point in the polygonal annotated area.
-For better usage, we have also provided the corresponding `.json` files with the following format, where `vertices` have recorded coordinates of each point in the polygonal annotated area.
+Annotation information is stored in `.json` with the following format, where `vertices` have recorded coordinates of each point in the polygonal annotated area.

 ```json
 {